microsoft/semantic-kernel/samples/apps/local-inference-server/README.md

 `docker image build -t hf_model_server .`

-Note that this step will take some minutes to download Docker image dependencies.
+This step will take some minutes to download Docker image dependencies.

 ## Running the Sample Container